 Subverted in Reds; the socialist revolution in the United States in the 1930s proves to have sufficient ideological flexibility to enable opposing points of view to be heard (both among competing left-wing ideologies and more conservative voices that nevertheless oppose the military junta they're all fighting against) while still ensuring an overall socialist victory, and ultimately proves more successful in this regard than the rigid ideological inflexibility of the Soviet Union.
 The relationship between the Soviet Union and America following this, however, plays the trope straight, since they ultimately split due to ideological differences and spend as much time plotting against each other as their capitalist enemies.

-A very nice, if debatable, social commentary in a recent Digger comic sums it up nicely.
+A succinct, if somewhat arguable, social commentary in Digger sums it up nicely:

 Murai: He's not an evil man.
 Not really.

 Digger: There really aren't that many evil men out there.
 It's mostly just good men working at cross purposes.